 The Department currently offers the Bachelor of Science degree in Industrial Engineering and the Masters of Science degree in Industrial and Management Engineering.
 Students may also obtain the Ph.D. in Engineering with Industrial Engineering Option from MSU.
-The IE program currently serves around 110 undergraduate students and approximately 15 graduate students.
-There are 6 tenure track faculty members involved in the IE program, including the Dean of the College of Engineering.
-Several adjunct faculty members currently support the program.
+The IE program currently serves around 100 undergraduate students and approximately 15 graduate students.
+There are 5 tenure track faculty members involved in the IE program, including the Dean of the College of Engineering.
+Several adjunct faculty members also currently support the program.
 The IE program is fully ABET (Accrediting Board for Engineering and Technology) accredited.
 The department has been making a focused effort to grow IE enrollments within a range of 125 to 150 undergraduate students and 30 graduate students.
-The program is currently searching for a new tenure-track faculty member to work synergistically with the Western Transportation Institute.
-The recent addition of the Industrial Engineering Option in the College of Engineering umbrella Ph.D. program has allowed, for the first time, IE Faculty to participate in Ph.D. education.
-Coupled with the Mechanical Engineering and Mechanical Engineering Technology programs that are also housed in the Mechanical & Industrial Engineering Department, M&IE makes up one of the largest departments in the University.
+The program has recently hired 2 new tenure-track faculty members to work synergistically with the Western Transportation Institute.
+The recent addition of the Industrial Engineering Option in the College of Engineering and Mechanical Engineering Technology programs that are also housed in the Mechanical & Industrial Engineering Department, M&IE makes up one of the largest departments in the University.